dilettagoglia/Signal-Processing/README.md

 - [LSTM for Timeseries](https://towardsdatascience.com/time-series-analysis-visualization-forecasting-with-lstm-77a905180eba)

 ### Further informations
-- Project grade: from 0 to a maximum of 3 points.
-- Grade obtained: 2/3
+- Grade obtained at the final exam: 30 cum laude